 It is anticipated that the new pavements will be primarily supported on a layer of compacted structural fill, consisting of scarified, thoroughly moisture conditioned and recompacted existing soils.
-The near-surface soils generally consist of clayey sands, sandy clays and silty clays with occasional silty sands and sandy silts.
-Based on the variable composition of the near-surface soils, the soils are considered to possess poor pavement support characteristics with estimated R-values ranging from 5 to 25.
-The subsequent pavement design is therefore based upon an assumed R-value of 10.
-Any fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering-controlled conditions.
-It is recommended that R-value testing be performed after completion of rough grading.
-Depending upon the results of the R-value testing, it may be feasible to use thinner pavement sections in some areas of the site.
+The near-surface soils generally consist of silty sands and clayey sands.
+The near-surface soils are generally considered to possess good pavement support characteristics, with R-values in the range of 25 to 45.
+The subsequent pavement design is therefore based upon an assumed R-value of 30.
+Fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering observed and tested conditions.
+It is recommended that R-value testing be performed after completion of rough grading to verify that the pavement design recommendations presented herein are valid.